New 2022 Volkswagen ID.5 and ID.5 GTX: prices, spec and details

 Volkswagen ID.5 GTX

-At the top of the range is the ID.5 GTX Max, which uses a dual-motor setup for all-wheel drive and starts at £58,640.
+At the top of the range is the ID.5 GTX, which uses a dual-motor setup for all-wheel drive and starts at £55,570 in Style trim.
 Like its ID.4 GTX sibling, it pumps out 295bhp and takes just 6.3 seconds to sprint from 0-62mph, while top speed increases to 112mph.
 Range does take a hit, though, falling from 313 miles for the Pro and Pro Performance to 296 miles for the GTX.

 As it’s the sportiest option in the range, the GTX also gets lowered suspension and upgraded brakes, a more aggressive front bumper, a lower grille and painted side skirts, with a larger spoiler and a diffuser for the rear.
-Inside, there’s GTX-exclusive seat upholstery with contrasting red stitching and dark-blue leatherette door panels, as well as GTX logos for the screens and steering wheel, plus the extra kit fitted to other ID.5s in Max trim.
+Inside, there’s GTX-exclusive seat upholstery with contrasting red stitching and dark-blue leatherette door panels, as well as GTX logos for the screens and steering wheel.

 Most Popular